-5. Why do you think the process of choosing a Caliph was a clever move by Umar?
+5. How was the process of choosing a Caliph a clever move by Omar?

 Chapter 11: The Caliphate of Imam Ali (a)

 After the murder of Othman, there was great unrest in the city of Medina due to the absence of any government.
 The main citizens of the city called for the immediate election of a Caliph to end the danger of a civil war.
 Two men had ambitions to become Caliph.
 They were Talha and Zubayr, both brothers-in-law of Ayesha, the widow of the Holy Prophet (S).
 However, to the great disadvantage of these two candidates, she was in Mecca for pilgrimage at the time.